 The Art of Digital War

-I was interviewing Richard Cassidy from Exabeam for the Razorwire channel the other day and he mentioned during the interview that we are fighting a never ending digital battle, us information security people, IT people and business people, against the malicious actors looking to compromise systems and networks for their own gain.
+I was interviewing Richard Cassidy from Exabeam for our YouTube channel recently and he mentioned that we are fighting a never ending digital battle, us information security people, IT people and business people, against the malicious actors looking to compromise systems and networks for their own gain.
 He was absolutely correct and after some thinking, this article was born.

 Since the internet became widely available back in the 90s, we have been seeing an ever-increasing demand for technological advancement.
 Many of the systems and services that we rely on today are all connected to networks, which are connected to other networks and so on and so forth until you reach the internet.
 Applications and software run everything.
 The last 25 years have seen more advancement in technology than ever before in the history of our species and the rate of development and advancement is increasing and getting faster and more efficient every year.
 It is a fantastic time to be alive.